zanderteller/dqm/docs/user_guide.rst

 DQM evolutions, or 'maps', are a rich source of nuanced information about the structure inherent in any data set.
 Interpreting and using results from DQM maps is, accordingly, a multifaceted issue, with plenty of room for exploration and development by the user.
 DQM is desigend and intended for open-ended exploration, and best results will often be achieved when you approach with an open mind.
 Learning answers to questions you didn't know you had can be a valuable source of insights and new directions.

-DQM has two main tools for interpretation: application of metadata by color, and the :func:`extract_manifolds <dqm.utils.extract_manifolds>` utility function.
+DQM has two main tools for interpretation: application of metadata by color, and the :func:`get_clusters <dqm.utils.get_clusters>` utility function.
 It's easy to imagine other, more sophisticated tools as well; a few are hinted at below, and some will probably make their way into DQM over time.
 For now, though, it's likely that finding interesting results in your DQM analyses will involve some tool-building on your part.

 Application of Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^